tanner-johnson2718/ESP32_Deluminator/README.md

 * [LCD 2004 w/ i2c backpack](https://www.amazon.com/dp/B0C1G9GBRZ?psc=1&ref=ppx_yo2ov_dt_b_product_details)
 * [Battery Pack](https://www.walmart.com/ip/onn-Portable-Battery-4k-mAh-Black/934734622?wmlspartner=wlpa&selectedSellerId=0&wl13=2070&adid=22222222277934734622_117755028669_12420145346&wmlspartner=wmtlabs&wl0=&wl1=g&wl2=c&wl3=501107745824&wl4=aud-2230653093054:pla-306310554666&wl5=9033835&wl6=&wl7=&wl8=&wl9=pla&wl10=8175035&wl11=local&wl12=934734622&wl13=2070&veh=sem_LIA&gclsrc=aw.ds&&adid=22222222237934734622_117755028669_12420145346&wl0=&wl1=g&wl2=c&wl3=501107745824&wl4=aud-2230653093054:pla-306310554666&wl5=9033835&wl6=&wl7=&wl8=&wl9=pla&wl10=8175035&wl11=local&wl12=934734622&veh=sem&gad_source=1&gclid=CjwKCAiA-bmsBhAGEiwAoaQNmpeMOc645RI29sXwDRy94ucsxWZd484QlGaFLX9-s_fhE79IKZzTjxoCHxQQAvD_BwE) - We have a custom case for this pack but obviously any will do
 * Rotary encoder - We used a random one we found but should be interoperable with any

+## TODO
+* pkt sniffer and loggers, queue based
+* EAPOL logger may have issues if multiple come in or only partial come in
+* The way we save eapol keys and the way the way the tcp server work is jank
+* Finish the table below
+    * DOC
+    * mem
+* look into exactly what is happining when we crack
+    * maybe make a python script for that
+* Push attacks doc to component headers
+* IP Logger
+* Check if a network has PMF
+* power analysis
+* Make AP hidden
+* Memory and Perfomance Analysis
+* enumeration of tasks, files, and memory